encode/uvicorn/docs/index.md

                                   of using the current working directory.
   --reload-include TEXT           Set glob patterns to include while watching
                                   for files.
-Includes '*.py' by default; these defaults can be overridden in `--reload-
+Includes '*.py' by default; these defaults can be overridden with `--reload-
                                   exclude`.
+This option has no effect unless watchgod is installed.
   --reload-exclude TEXT           Set glob patterns to exclude while watching
                                   for files.
 Includes '.*, .py[cod], .sw.*,
-                                  ~*' by default; these defaults can be overridden in `--reload-include`.
+                                  ~*' by default; these defaults can be overridden with `--reload-include`.
+This
+                                  option has no effect unless watchgod is installed.
   --reload-delay FLOAT            Delay between previous and next check if
                                   application needs to be.
 Defaults to 0.25s.
                                   [default: 0.25]